-Having obtained his degree a few years ago at Bath Spa University in ‘Broadcast Media’ my son become a freelance professional photographer.
-While he’s building up his business he often comes to me to make bespoke studio equipment on a shoestring budget; with a light box being one of his latest requests.
+Having obtained his degree a few years ago at Bath Spa University in ‘Broadcast Media’, my son become a freelance professional photographer.
+While he’s building up his business he often comes to me to make bespoke studio equipment on a shoestring budget.
+A light box was one of his latest requests.

 In using studio equipment to create stunning photography the lighting needs to be near daylight brightness and as close to true white as you can get.
-Most lights, whether they’re LED, Fluorescent or tungsten, fall far short of this e.g. tungsten lightbulbs emit a yellow light.
+Most lights, whether they’re LED, fluorescent or tungsten, fall far short of this.
+For example, tungsten lightbulbs emit a yellow light.

-Proper studio lights which can emulate daylight can cost hundreds or even thousands, but from our experience two or three high wattage halogen lights (about 500w each) can be used to produce satisfactory studio lighting for a fraction of the cost.
+Proper studio lights which can emulate daylight can cost hundreds or even thousands, but from our experience two or three high-wattage halogen lights (about 500 watts each) can be used to produce satisfactory studio lighting for a fraction of the cost.

 What Is a Light Box and How Does It Work?

-A light box is a small square box e.g. 18 inches square, covered in a white translucence sheet or cloth on all sides except the front.
-Like an inside out soft box in that the light source is on the outside rather than on the inside of the box.
+A light box is a small square box—e.g., 18 inches square—covered in a white translucent sheet or cloth on all sides except the front.
+It is like an inside-out soft box in that the light source is on the outside rather than on the inside of the box.

 Build a Light Box on the Cheap and Take Gorgeous Photos